Table of Contents

 Depending on the cell affected, the disorders can be grouped as:

-- Red cell disorders: Iron deficiency anemia, Anemia of chronic disease, Pernicious anemia, thalassemia, sickle cell anemia, spherocytosis, Polycythemia vera, Erythrocytosis
+Red cell disorders: Iron deficiency anemia, anemia of chronic disease, pernicious anemia, thalassemia, sickle cell anemia, spherocytosis, polycythemia vera, and erythrocytosis

-- White cell disorders: Leukopenia, leukocytosis, leukemia, Lymphoma, Multiple myelomas, myelodysplastic syndrome
+White cell disorders: Leukopenia, leukocytosis, leukemia, lymphoma, multiple myeloma, and myelodysplastic syndrome

-- Platelet disorders: Idiopathic thrombocytopenia, Thrombotic thrombocytopenia, Essential Thrombocytosis
+Platelet disorders: Idiopathic thrombocytopenia, thrombotic thrombocytopenia, and essential thrombocytosis

-Patients with blood disorders can present with features suggesting the etiology of the disease i.e.
+Patients with blood disorders can present with features suggesting disease etiology:

-- Anemia will present with features of inadequate tissue oxygenation, such as hypoxia, syncope attacks and palpitations as red blood cells contain hemoglobin which is responsible for carrying oxygen to various parts of the body,
+- Anemia will present with features of inadequate tissue oxygenation, such as hypoxia, syncope attacks, and palpitations.

 - Leukopenia will present with recurrent infections.

-2. Disorders of increased cellularity will present with leukocytosis within the blood vessel and ischemia of distant organs.
+- Increased cellularity disorders will present with leukocytosis within the blood vessel and ischemia of distant organs.

-3. Disorders of deficiency in coagulation factors will present with minor bleeding, easy bruisability and fever of unknown origin or abnormal laboratory test results which are often noticed incidentally.
+- Plasma/coagulation factor deficiency disorders will present with minor bleeding, easy bruising, a fever of unknown origin, or abnormal laboratory test results, which are often noticed incidentally.

 A thorough history and detailed examination are essential to reach a diagnosis.